hapax/hapax.github.io/_posts/2019-09-04-scrubland.md

 They don't visit the scrubland in their free time!
 These non-scrubland experiences, rather than natural ability, pushed them to develop their walking skills.
+There may be natural differences in ability, but they do not explain most variation in performance.

 The fix is clear: we should stop marching students through the scrubland.
 Instead, we should guide them into varied and stimulating terrain,